serokell/blog-posts/whats-that-typeclass-functor/article.md

 <hr>
 </details>

-Now that we've seen the basic components of Functor, it’s time to create our own instance of this type class!
+Now that we've seen the basic components of Functor, it’s time to create our own instance of this typeclass!

 ## How to implement a Functor instance